haskell/cabal/doc/getting-started.rst

 Running a single-file Haskell script
 ------------------------------------

-Cabal also supports running a single self-contained Haskell script like the following file named ``myscript``:
+Cabal also supports running single-file Haskell scripts like the following file named ``myscript``:

 .. code-block:: haskell